tukasa0001/TownOfHost/README-EN.md

 Victory Conditions : Remain alive until the game end<br>

 The Opportunists are the Neutral Role with notasks.<br>
-They win the game with any other Roles, if they are alive at the game end.<br>
+They win the game with any other Roles, if they are just alive at the game end.<br>

 ### SchrodingerCat